 Nucleic acid immunization can be an effective vaccination technology that delivers DNA constructs encoding specific immunogens into host cells, inducing both antigen-specific humoral and cellular immune responses (Bergquist, 2002).
 Since the first demonstration of protective immunity against viral challenge induced by DNA vaccination using a plasmid DNA encoding influenza A nucleoprotein.
-Many trials with various degrees of success have been achieved (Ulmer et al., 1993), and the main methods of plasmid-DNA application are intramuscular injection and intradermal delivery into skin (Smahel, 2002).
+Many trials with various degrees of success have been achieved since then against viral and protozoal pathogens (Ulmer et al., 1993).
+The main methods of plasmid-DNA application are intramuscular injection and intradermal delivery into skin by a gene gun (Smahel, 2002).
 In the case of schistosomiasis, vaccination with DNA has been shows to induced immune responses in rats (Capron et al., 1997; Dupre et al., 1997), and partial protection against challenge in mice (Mohamed el al., 1998) underlining the potential of this method of vaccine delivery for this disease.

 Previously, we developed a candidate vaccine against S. mansoni infection based on the SM21.7 tegument protein, isolated from an Egyptian S. mansoni strain liver worms cDNA library by immunoscreening using vaccinated rabbit sera.
-Intramuscular immunization with SM21.7 protein induced a strong immune response that resulted in a significant reduction in the number of adult worm 40 and 71% in Swiss Albino mice and C57BL/6 mice (Ahmed et al., 2001).
-In this study to evaluate the immunogenicity and protective efficacy of SM21.7 as a DNA vaccine.
-The ORF of SM21.7 Schsitosoma mansoni antigen was clones into the pcDNA 1/Amp vector.
-Vaccination with the naked DNA encoding SM21.7 induced significant levels of specific IgG antibody responses and it has been successful in inducing significant levels of protection in two strains of mice as being assessed histopathologically and parasitologically.
+Intramuscular immunization with SM21.7 protein induced a strong immune response that resulted in a significant reduction in the number of adult worm 40 and 71% in Swiss Albino mice and C57BL/6 mice(Ahmed et al., 2001).
+In the present study, to evaluate the effect of the administration of plasmid DNA on the immunogenicity as well as the protective efficacy of SM21.7 DNA vaccine.
+The coding region of SM21.7 cDNA was cloned to the pcDNA1/Amp vector under the control of CMV late enhancer promoter.

-In this study the data are representative of three successive experiments and attempts were made in the current studies to maximize the level of response to the injected DNA.
-Firstly; Swiss albino and C57 BL/6 mice were chosen because these strains previously demonstrated a high level of protection against Schsitosoma mansoni using SM21.7 recombinant protein (Ahmed et al., 2001).
+In the current studies attempts were made to maximize the level of response to the injected DNA.
+Firstly; Swiss albino and C57 BL/6 mice were chosen because these strains previously demonstrated a high levels of protection against S. mansoni using SM21.7 recombinant protein (Ahmed et al., 2001).
 The immunization with reSjc26GST in C57BL/6 mice elicited higher humoral and cellular immune responses in C57BL/6 mice than the BALB/c mice (Shuxian et al., 1998).
 Secondly, the direct intramuscular injection of plasmid DNA has been used to induce immune responses, and it has been found that a simple saline solution appears to be a suitable carrier resulting in transfection of between 1-5% of myofibrils in the vicinity of the injection site in the case of intramuscular administration (Wolff et al., 1990).
 Thirdly, the pcDNA1/Amp was chosen because it has been used by many of investigators successfully to obtain partial levels of protections (Dupre et al., 1997; Mohamed et al., 1998; Zhou et al., 1999).